alsignoriello/hexagonal_lattice/README.md

 It can be simulated such that there are no boundary conditions or there are periodic boundary conditions.

+In 3D, the hexagons assume a z length of 1.

 <img src="https://github.com/alsignoriello/hexagonal_lattice/blob/master/images/hex_lattice.jpg" style="float: left;" height="350" width="400"><img src="https://github.com/alsignoriello/hexagonal_lattice/blob/master/images/periodic_lattice.jpg" style="float: right;" height="350" width="400">